What is External Analysis?

 4. Bargaining power of suppliers

-It measures how much a supplier of materials is able to restrict the company’s business strategy.
+This measures how much a supplier of materials is able to restrict the company’s business strategy.
 The bargaining power of suppliers is high when suppliers are large or concentrated.
 Purchasers’ price inelasticity is high when there are few alternative suppliers and when there are few substitute inputs.

 5. Threat of substitute goods/services

-It measures the chances that competing goods of a similar nature will threaten a company’s offerings.
+This measures the chances that competing goods of a similar nature will threaten a company’s offerings.
 It is more likely to occur when switching costs are low or when substitutes offer superior price to performance characteristics.

 6. Power of complementary good/service providers